kanidm/kanidm/kanidm_book/src/integrations/oauth2.md

 Not all resource servers support modern standards like PKCE or ECDSA.
 In these situations it may be necessary to disable these on a per-resource server basis.
 Disabling these on one resource server will not affect others.

+{{#template
+    templates/kani-warning.md
+    imagepath=images
+    title=WARNING
+    text=Changing these settings MAY have serious consequences on the security of your resource server.
+You should avoid changing these if at all possible!
+}}

 To disable PKCE for a resource server: